 Often it’s the little things we learn day to day as parents that are most helpful for others who are new to living with allergies.
 Can you share 5 things you have learned which might help to make life easier for other parents?

 1) Trust your instincts, you know your baby better than anyone else.
 Don’t be afraid to push for answers.

 2) I find it easier to think about what foods she *can* eat rather than what she can’t.
 It helps me feel more positive and makes it easier to think of meals.

 5) When you’re weaning it can seem so stressful, particularly when you can’t work out what they are reacting to.
-Just take it slowly and keep a food dairy and I promise it gets easier in time!
+Just take it slowly and keep a food dairy.
+I promise it gets easier in time!